Sterling Heights Driver's License Restoration Attorney

 - A Driver Responsibility Fee of $500 for 2 consecutive years for convictions for driving while impaired, with any presence of a Schedule 1 drug or cocaine, or child endangerment.

 Preparing for Your Driver License Hearing Request

-In order to get their licenses reinstated, drivers arrested for DUI or OWI in Michigan are often required to plead their case before the Driver Assessment and Appeal Division (DAAD) of the Michigan Secretary of State.
-The DAAD/DLAD is also known as the Administrative Hearings Section (AHS).
+In order to get their licenses reinstated, drivers arrested for DUI or OWI in Michigan are often required to plead their case before the the Office of Hearings and Administrative Oversight section of Michigan Secretary of State, formerly known as the Administrative Hearings Section (AHS).

 At Grabel & Associates, we will provide experienced-backed guidance for helping you through the driver license hearing request.
 We boast in-depth knowledge and practical experience in front of every Hearing Officer in the State.
 Some ways that we can help with your driver license hearing request include:

 - Gathering effective letters of reference on your behalf